raystorm/ucm-maven-plugin/readme.md

 `mvn ucm:rename`

 Command to rename a Component.
-This would change the component name and change file/table names to match new component name.
+(change component Name, and file/Table names to match new component Name)

 ### improved package/version support

 Ability to automatically add the `ComponentName` and/or `ComponentName-Version` to `featureExtentions`.

 Additional Notes
 ----------------